PrajjvalMehra/gallon/README.md

 # gallon

-A water tracking to help users track their daily water intake and stay hydrated.
+A water-tracking mobile application to help users track their daily water intake and stay hydrated.
 Built using React Native.

 ---